 1Rebel uses video for their website’s background, which is a great way to give visitors an insight into what to expect from your classes.
 The top panel of navigation is a clever CTA dedicated to prompting visitors to book and buy classes, while on the main page of the site users can find out more information on each class.
 As a studio, 1Rebel prides itself on giving members a one of a kind workout experience set to playlists specially curated by their trainers.
 With this, it’s a nice touch that visitors can get a taste of the action and engage with the brand by accessing a 1Rebel playlist through Spotify in the bottom right of the page.

 Website link: http://www.prevailboxing.com/

-More information on each class is available through the links at the top of the place, as well as links to pricing, class bookings, the trainers and an online store.
+More information on each class is available through the links at the top of the place and links to pricing, class bookings, the trainers, and an online store.
 This website is a perfect example of simplicity and sleek design well-done.